www.boardintelligence.com How to write a great Business case webbanner

 This is the centerpiece of any business case.
 Outline the proposed action, why it matters, and what resources are needed to make it happen.
 Credible cases combine a clear outline of the value on offer and a practical plan of action.

-Outlining expected benefits and required resources
+How do you outline expected benefits and required resources?

 Spell out the benefits in terms of outcomes, savings, or risk reduction.
 Detail the resources required so the decision feels grounded in reality.
 Tangible benefits and clear costs help leaders weigh the proposal and reach a decision quickly.